Maczuga/WoW-Open-World-Sandbox/README.txt

 - May be not working on other DBC files than enUS due to removed DBC locale system (as the plan is to avoid using DBC files at all costs)

 TODO:
-- remove linked respawn (used only in instancable maps)
-- remove gems from ItemTemplate/Proto
 - remove MailTemplate from QuestTemplate
-- remove CreatureText support (texts will be stored in core)
 - remove who list (and implement nearby Actors command/listing)
 - Playerable NPCs
 - Name generation for units (first, 2nd* and last name)